 You worked on the client side before, how has the transition to a partner been?

 Since moving from a super-user style role to a support role, I’ve gained a better appreciation for the depth of the product.
-On a daily basis I use areas of the system I previously didn’t know about and while many businesses run similar processes, Sage X3 might have 2, 3, or even multiple different ways to achieve a result depending on the best fit for their business.
-I try to use my previous experiences from the client perspective to aid my communication when providing support to end-users.
+On a daily basis, I use areas of the system I previously didn’t know about and while many businesses run similar processes, Sage X3 might have 2, 3, or even multiple different ways to achieve a result depending on the best fit for their business.
+I try to use my previous experiences from the client’s perspective to aid my communication when providing support to end-users.

 What have you learned about Sage X3 and what is the best thing about this ERP system in your opinion?

 As I’ve mentioned before, on a daily basis I use parts of the system I previously didn’t come across.
 To pick one example, I’ve learned so much about the Financial side of Sage X3 since I’ve been with Inixion.
-Not just in the system, but also how an Accounts department works and what departmental processes are used.
+Not just in the system, but also in how an Accounts department works and what departmental processes are used.
 What I really like about Sage X3 is that it’s easy to follow a transaction trail.
 Starting at the end, you can follow it back to the beginning and therefore find potential ‘glitches’, which is really helpful in support.

-At Inixion we talk about ‘Making your business our business’, how do you experience this?
+At Inixion we talk about ‘Making your business our business’, How do you experience this?